Don't Worry Baby

 12' x 6' x 9'

 For Don't Worry Baby, a single figure is projected through five curtains of purple fringe that are suspended from the ceiling.
 Similar to a bird in a cage, the figure serenades viewers by lip synching the original lyrics from the Beach Boy’s 1964 pop song, “Don’t Worry Baby” as a looping serenade.
 The repetitious slowing of time creates a tender and nostalgic space, holding attention, while also exploring the relationship between technology, language and identity.
+Fringe stands in as a queered non-curtain, non-screen, sculptural material to reference transformation and multiplicity.

 Contemporary Art Museum of Houston